 Mistake # 4 – not setting aside a testing budget

-Mistake # 5 – stopping a campaign too early instead of optimising it
+Mistake # 5 – stopping a campaign too early instead of optimizing it

 But what you spend isn’t the metric that matters.
-In fact, by halting a campaign too early, you’ve essentially only spent money on the expensive part – the testing, and got none of the reward, so it’s the worse of all worlds.
+In fact, by halting a campaign too early, you’ve essentially only spent money on the expensive part – the testing, and got none of the rewards, so it’s the worst of all worlds.

-It’s vital to work on optimising a campaign.
-That means, if an ad creative isn’t working for you, you test several different creatives until you get the winner.
+It’s vital to work on optimizing a campaign.
+That means if an ad creative isn’t working for you, you test several different creatives until you get the winner.
 Ditto your landing page.
 The whole benefit of advertising online is that you have so much data to work with, so use that data to your advantage.

 Mistake # 6 – not knowing when to stop a bad campaign

-Similarly, some people go in the opposite direction, and keep an ad campaign running for months without optimising it, and even when it’s performing badly!
+Similarly, some people go in the opposite direction and keep an ad campaign running for months without optimizing it, even when it’s performing badly!
 This is where it’s important to know your metrics.
-What sort of click through rate should you be expecting in your industry?
-What’s your landing page conversion rate.
+What sort of click-through rate should you be expecting in your industry?
+What’s your landing page conversion rate?
 What percentage of leads by from you?
-Don’t just spend money on Facebook ads month in month out when you aren’t seeing results.
-Optimise or ditch the campaign.
+Don’t just spend money on Facebook ads month in and month out when you aren’t seeing results.
+Optimize or ditch the campaign.

 Mistake # 7 – not knowing the customer value of your leads

 This is difficult if you’re a new business, but it’s still one of the most important metrics you need to gather.
-When a lead comes into your business via a landing page, website or elsewhere, you should have data which tells you the likelihood of them buying from you, what they will spend at the outset, and what their average spend is likely to be over a 3,6 and 12 month period.
-This is the important that’s going to form the basis for that all important figure – the value of each lead.
-If you make $10 per lead over 12 months, then an ad campaign that’s costing you $5 per lead is sensible (depending on your other costs of course).
+When a lead comes into your business via a landing page, website, or elsewhere, you should have data that tells you the likelihood of them buying from you, what they will spend at the outset, and what their average spend is likely to be over a 3,6 and 12 month period.
+This is the important that’s going to form the basis for that all-important figure – the value of each lead.
+If you make $10 per lead over 12 months, then an ad campaign that’s costing you $5 per lead is sensible (depending on your other costs, of course).